serenorg/serendb/test_runner/README.md

 Useful environment variables:

-`NEON_BIN`: The directory where neon binaries can be found.
+`SERENDB_BIN`: The directory where SerenDB binaries can be found.
-`COMPATIBILITY_NEON_BIN`: The directory where the previous version of Neon binaries can be found `POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
+`COMPATIBILITY_SERENDB_BIN`: The directory where the previous version of SerenDB binaries can be found `POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
 Since pageserver supports several postgres versions, `POSTGRES_DISTRIB_DIR` must contain a subdirectory for each version with naming convention `v{PG_VERSION}/`.